SystemsGenetics/GSForge/README.md

 # gsforge

-`gsforge` is a Python package that assists researchers in collating and comparing features (genes) selected from a gene expression matrix.
+`GSForge` is a library for managing species-agnostic gene selection(s) from gene expression matrices (GEMs).
+Made for the practicing researchers interested in applying and comparing multiple analysis techniques.

 For more information, examples and API reference consult the complete [documentation](https://systemsgenetics.github.io/GSForge/).